North–South Motorway: Construction

 Lendlease was awarded the contract.
 The announcement included support for other sectors of the South Australian economy, with a requirement that 7,500 tonnes of steel would be sourced from Arrium, and that the work would stimulate urban renewal and generate employment locally in other sectors.
 There was a contractual obligation that at least half of the 480 workers were required to be hired from the northern suburbs of Adelaide, where other industries had been reducing or shutting down their workforces, such as Holden.
 At least 20% of the workforce were required to be either Aboriginal, an apprentice/ trainee, or long-term unemployed.

 In November 2016, it was announced that the majority of the road surface would be concrete, rather than asphalt as used on most roads in South Australia.
 This was expected to have a slightly higher up-front cost, but significantly lower maintenance costs over 30 years.

 Major construction started in December 2016, with completion anticipated in December 2019.
 Nine bridges were built for the project.
 The Southern Interchange required three bridges.
 The Bolivar and Waterloo Corner Interchanges each required a bridge over the expressway.
 The northern interchange required a new bridge for the northbound carriageway of Port Wakefield Road to cross the southbound on-ramp.
 The motorway crosses North Arm Creek, Dry Creek and the Little Para River.

 The project was divided into six zones.
 Zone 1 containing the northern interchange was let to McMahon Services.
 Zone 2 contained the Waterloo Corner interchange, and was let to LR&M Constructions.
 Zone 3 contained the Bolivar interchange and the bridge over the Little Para River and was subcontracted to Catcon.
-Zone 4 was the Bolivar intersection with Port Wakefield Road, let to S.E.M.
-Group.
+Zone 4 was the Bolivar intersection with Port Wakefield Road, let to SEM Group.
 Zone 5 crossed Dry Creek and the salt pans.
 Zone six was the southern interchange.
 Zones 5 and 6 were both managed directly by Lendlease.
 The shared use path along the eastern side of the road was constructed by Intract Indigenous Contractors, and is named Tapa Martinthi Yala.

-The raw materials to make the concrete for the road were be supplied by Adelaide Brighton Cement, and mixed on-site.
+The raw materials to make the concrete for the road were supplied by Adbri, and mixed on-site.
 The road was reinforced with steel from Liberty OneSteel and asphalt was supplied by Boral.